BaggioWong/tourist-hotspots/README.md

 - Navigating to the tourist hotspot (from current location, from arbitrary location, with detailed route information)
 - Search history available as well

+This is written with Angular, data is mocked for this demo.

 # To run
 Navigate to the home directory and run
 `npm start`